Proryanator/encoder-benchmark/README.md

 ---

-## Discussion
+## Author's Research Findings and Discussion

 A _lot_ of research has gone into the development of this tool, and some decisions were made along the way that might not be obvious to why some conclusions were drawn.
-See the various below sections for in-depth discussions around the tool.
+This section is also for you if you are interested in some nitty-gritty details of video encoding, from SSD i/o read speed limitations, framerate statistics, and some design decisions of the tool made by the author during development.

 ### Streaming Host & Client Software Suggestions